DannyChambers/component-inspector/readme.md

 # Component Inspector

 Component Inspector is a Chrome extension designed to assist developers and designers in visually identifying and interacting with web components.
-This tool provides an interface to highlight components in live pages, change themes, report on numbers of components and instances.
+This tool provides an interface to highlight components in live pages and report on numbers of components and instances.

 ## Features

 - **Component Detection**: Automatically detects all web components with a data-component attribute For example: data-component="Button"
 - **Visual Highlighting**: Allows users to select web components from a dropdown menu to highlight them on the page.
-- **Theme Management**: Users can switch between predefined themes to see how components react to different styles.

 ## Installation